 - Plain yogurt to serve (optional)

 - To hollow out the kousa, trim off the top and use a zucchini core to slowly remove the inside of the squash.
 Be careful not to poke through the bottom or the sides.
 Once the squash is hallowed out, set aside.

 - In a medium bowl, combine beef, rinsed uncooked rice, salt, and pepper.
-Add half of the garlic (3 grated cloves) and half of the mint (1 tbs) to the meat mixture and combine.
+Add half of the garlic (3 grated cloves) and half of the mint (1 tablespoon) to the meat mixture and combine.

-- Before you start stuffing the squash, place the tomato juice or tomato paste/water mixture in a large pot and heat in medium high until boiling.
+- Before you start stuffing the squash, place the tomato juice or tomato paste/water mixture in a large pot, and heat on medium high until boiling.

-- While tomato juice is heating up, begin stuffing the kousa, careful to leave about 1 1/2 in at the top which leaves room for them to expand.
-If you have leftover meat mixture, simply roll them into little meatballs and add to the tomato broth.
+- While the tomato juice is heating up, begin stuffing the kousa.
+Be careful to leave about 1 1/2 inch at the top which allows room for them to expand.
+If you have leftover meat mixture, simply roll them into little meatballs, and add to the tomato broth.

-- When tomato juice has come to a boil, add the remaining mint and garlic (1/2 tbs and 3 cloves) as well as the lemon juice.
+- When the tomato juice has come to a boil, add the remaining mint (1 tablespoon) and garlic (3 grated cloves) as well as the lemon juice.

 - If you used tomato paste/water, add salt and pepper to the broth to taste.